How to scrape a page behind a login in Playwright

 ])

-// 4.
-Persist cookies + localStorage to disk.
-This file IS the session.
+// 4. persist cookies + localStorage to disk. this file IS the session.

 await context.storageState({ path: 'storageState.json' })